adamkoziol/peppers/docs/reaper_pink_peach.md

 ### Location

-- Full sun, or at least 6-8 hours of sun per day
+- Partial shade, or at least 4-6 hours of sun per day
 - Well-drained soil

 ### Watering